Bluewire-OSS/templates/README.md

 ![bwlogin](https://github.com/user-attachments/assets/a42ba89e-f0b3-4398-8765-025c8da2c2e5)

 Welcome to the Bluewire template repository.
-These templates provide the pages for Bluewire.
+These templates provide the pages and API (app.py) for Bluewire.

-Feel free to explore and modify the templates as needed.
-However, please make sure to follow the license terms when making changes
+Feel free to explore and modify the templates if you want.
+However, please make sure to follow the Bluewire design language when making changes.

 ### Languages